 - In wet, cool flowering seasons, losses of 5–20% occur.

-- Spray Carbendazim 50 WP (Systemic Fungicide — Benzimidazole, FRAC Group 1) @ 1 g/litre at 50% flowering — the critical infection window; spraying at this precise stage is significantly more effective than earlier or later applications.
+- Spray Carbendazim 50 WP (Systemic Fungicide — Benzimidazole) @ 1 g/litre at 50% flowering — the critical infection window; spraying at this precise stage is significantly more effective than earlier or later applications.

 - Collect and destroy crop residue after harvest to remove sclerotia from the field.